 Get ready somewhere pretty!
 Hotels are convenient but often have sprinklers, fire alarms, and unattractive curtains.
 I recommend looking into Air Bnb, friend’s places, and bridal suites at the venue.

-Ask your makeup artist to see real wedding photos of their clients.
-I hear a lot of people say heavy makeup shows up lighter in photos, and while this is often true, you will feel more confident if you see for yourself.
+If you use a professional makeup artist, ask to see real wedding photos of their clients.
+I hear a lot of people say heavy makeup shows up lighter in photos, and while this is often true, it may be assuring to see for yourself.

 Another way to preview how your makeup will look is to schedule an engagement, bridal or boudoir shoot on the same day as your makeup trial.